bruprescott/CTDizzle/Documentation/MKRZero/MKRZero_Pinouts.md

 |Red|PRB1|
 |Black|PRB2|

-It is possible to use the BNC adapter in this build.
+It is possible to use the BNC adapter in this build and is recommended.